Advisory Committee on Prescription Medicines (ACPM)

 - Dr Desmond B Williams is a specialist in pharmaceutical chemistry, biopharmaceutics and drug product assessment.
 He is the Program Director of Pharmaceutical Sciences at the University of South Australia.
 Dr Williams is a Fellow of the Royal Australian Chemical Institute, a Fellow of the Australian College of Pharmacy, and a member of the Examination Editorial Group, Australian Pharmacy Council, AusBiotech, the American Association of Pharmaceutical Scientists and the Australasian Pharmaceutical Science Association.

 - Associate Professor Erica Wood is a specialist in transfusion medicine.
-She is a consultant haematologist for Bayside/Southern Health in Melbourne, and an honorary consultant haematologist at The Royal Melbourne Hospital and the Peter MacCallum Cancer Centre.
-She is past President of the Australian and New Zealand Society of Blood Transfusion, and Chair of the Blood Matters Serious Transfusion Incident Reporting haemovigilance program expert group.
-Associate Professor Wood is also a member of several international committees and boards specialising in transfusion medicine issues.
+She is a consultant haematologist at Monash Medical Centre in Melbourne, and an honorary consultant haematologist at the Peter MacCallum Cancer Centre.
+She is vice-president of the International Society of Blood Transfusion, president of the International Haemovigilance Network, and past-president of the Australian and New Zealand Society of Blood Transfusion.
+She is a member of the Victorian Blood Matters Programme Advisory Committee and its Serious Transfusion Incident Reporting haemovigilance program expert group.

 |Meeting no.||Meeting date|